delrio1110/plex-status-monitor/readme.md

 Simple Menubar Application to see your plex server activity.

-Built with electron, but so far only test on Mac OS
+Built with electron, but so far only tested on Mac OS.

+(App is still a work in progress)

+TODO:

+-[x] Refactor main app with React
+-[ ] Refactor Login UI with React (remove all jQuery) -[ ] Add App Settings/Preferences Page
+-[ ] Allow App Launch on Login
+-[ ] Allow Toggle of App Dock Icon
+-[ ] Allow Setting for Server Ping Rate
+-[ ] Add Film / Track Info Icon and data
+-[ ] Add Albulm artwork to Tracks

+Post Launch TODO:
+-[ ] Windows Support
+-[ ] Linux Support
+-[ ] Toggle for VectorArt / Image UI Styles
+-

 **Mac OS**